|

 116 had been hidden for several years behind a giant billboard.

-This cresfallen building was concealed from view as it
+This crestfallen building was concealed from view as it was in need

-was in need of major restoration.
-Built in 1901 it was originally
+of major restoration.
+Built in 1901 it was originally called Hotel

-called Hotel Ermitage, and then Hotel du Nord before being renamed
+Ermitage, and then Hotel du Nord before being renamed Severnaya

-Severnaya in the 1930's.
-Recently there had been rumors of it
+in the 1930's.
+Around 2001 there had been rumours of it being converted

-being converted into a modern hotel and also several plans proposed
+into a modern hotel and also several plans proposed to turn this

-prime location into a commercial center, but during 2006 nothing
+prime location into a commercial centre, but until 2006 nothing

-was agreed until the Stockmann Group purchased the lot and the
+was agreed until the Stockmann Retail Group purchased the lot.
+The

 |